Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09. TDD/ README.md

 2. verb - take measures to check the quality, performance, or reliability of (something), especially before putting it into widespread use or practice.

-## TDD, BDD, TL;DR
+## TDD and BDD

 Test Driven Development is popular trend in software development.
+That uses software tests as a basis for development.

 > Test-driven development (TDD) is a software development process that
 > relies on the repetition of a very short development cycle: Requirements